talhaakkaya/ta-qso-logger/README.md

 1. Click **"Dışa Aktar"** in the sidebar
 2. Your QSO log will be downloaded in ADIF format

+### Importing CSV Files

+1. Click **"İçe Aktar (CSV)"** in the sidebar
+2. Select a CSV file containing your QSO records
+3. Map CSV columns to QSO fields (callsign, datetime, frequency, etc.)
+4. Click **"İçe Aktar"** to process the file
+5. Records will be validated and imported into your log

+### Exporting CSV Files

+1. Click **"Dışa Aktar"** in the sidebar
+2. Choose CSV format from the export options
+3. Your QSO log will be downloaded as a CSV file

 ### Viewing Contact Map